rancher/rancher-docs/docs/pages-for-subheaders/azure-marketplace-payg-integration.md

 #### How do I get fixes and updates for Rancher?

-To update the Rancher product to a current version before the marketplace listing is updated, see Upgrades in the official documentation.
+To update the Rancher product to a current version before the marketplace listing is updated, please see the [documentation](../getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/upgrades.md).